jjhna/jjhna.github.io/projects/FinalProject.md

 <pre>
 Want to be part of the video?
-Then use your keyboard to keep the vieo playing!
+Then use your keyboard to keep the video playing!
 Use your keyboard to dodge the upcoming lyrics

 <--------------------Instructions------------------------>